friendly/nestedLogit/README.md

   categories, either for the cases in the data, which is equivalent to `fitted()`, or for arbitrary combinations of the predictors; the latter is useful for producing plots to aid interpretation.
+- `confint()` calculates confidence intervals for the predicted probabilities or predicted logits.
+- `as.data.frame()` method for predicted probabilities and logits converts these to long format for use with `ggplot2`.
 - `glance()` and `tidy()` are extensions of `broom::glance.glm()` and `broom::tidy.glm()` to obtain compact summaries of a `"nestedLogit"` model object.